oliverdegroot/COPPs-toolkit/README.txt

 3: 	Replication file for Table D.1 in the working paper on computational times.
 	Open the script Tab_1.m and execute.

-4: 	A manual that describes how to produce COPPs with new models and additional options.
+4: 	A manual that describes how to produce COPPs with new models and additional options, see COPPs_Manual_v1p0.pdf.

 5:	Run_COPPS.m can be copied to be used as a template.
 It provides a simple example that runs optimal policy projections for the Smets and Wouters model without constraints.